Beautifuldog01/AcademicDocumentClassifier_without_AllenNLP/README.md

 Original Implementation: <https://github.com/alonjacovi/document-set-expansion-pu>
 Paper: <https://arxiv.org/abs/1910.13339>
 Data available at: <https://drive.google.com/file/d/1-FdQnnEUNWPdA6P45ynkUpoBIO9xN3VO/view?usp=sharing>
-Feel free to contact me: Qiuyi.chen2002@student.xjtlu.edu or alonjacovi@gmail.com, Alon.:)
+Feel free to contact me or Alon: Qiuyi.chen2002@student.xjtlu.edu or alonjacovi@gmail.com:)
 ## Abstract

 This repository contains a non-AllenNLP implementation of the original paper which proposes an approach to document set expansion using Positive-Unlabeled Learning.
 The problem is framed as an Information Retrieval (IR) task where a small set of cohesive-topic documents serves as a query to retrieve additional documents from a large corpus.